 We love to meet with our clients over coffee/drinks and discuss their situation and what their options may be.
 There is no pressure, just fun conversation about your real estate goals and a game plan to set you up for success!
 Many of our buyers will meet with us and don’t end up buying for months, but they use that time to prepare financially by improving their credit or paying down debt.
 We will put you in touch with the industry’s best lenders who will advise you on what your best options may be – which takes us into step 2.

 Step 2: Get the Money Squared Away – Preapproval

 Getting a preapproval by a lender is the best way to establish your budget.
 As a home buyer, you will fill out an application for a loan and provide documentation on your finances such as pay stubs, taxes, and credit.
 Based on this information, a lender will provide you a preapproval of the highest amount you will be granted a loan.
 This may be WAY more than you’d like to spend on your home purchase.
-Your lender will help you stick to a budget and give you the best options for financing based on your situation.
+Your lender will help you stick to a comfortable monthly budget and discuss loan options with you.

 Step 3: What You Think You Want VS. What You Truly Want – Analyzing Your Wants & Needs

 Okay, so we’ve gotten the budget in place, now it’s time to find your home!
 Many of our clients think they know exactly what area and type of home they want before they begin their home search.
 It is our job to help you find a home, but it is also part of our job to help you eliminate homes and areas, too.
 To stay on top of the inventory in your preferred area, we provide our clients access to an exclusive service that sends them the most up to date listings in the price point they have chosen.
 If you’re curious about this, send us an email and we’d be happy to sign you up 🙂 (you don’t need to be in the market to buy to stalk pretty real estate).
 Once we establish your needs and wants, you will choose the homes you want to see and the discovery phase begins.